-It is the intent of the Student Rights and Responsibilities, as expressed in this document, which students understand that individual rights involve associated responsibilities, and that individual rights must be viewed in relationship to the health, safety, and welfare of the majority of students within each school.
+It is the intent of the Student Rights and Responsibilities, as expressed in this document, which students understand that individual rights involve associated responsibilities, and that individual rights must be viewed in relationship to the health, safety, and welfare for all students.
 The principal, or his/her designee, shall assume administrative responsibility and instructional leadership under the supervision of the Superintendent, or his/her designee, in accordance with rules and regulations of the School Board for planning, management, and operation of the school to which he/she is assigned.
 The faculty and staff shall assist in the orderly operation of the school and assure the rights of students.